 The Future of Ketamine

-Ketamine will definitely be used in the future for both acute and chronic pain relief.
+Ketamine Therapy in Phoenix, Az will definitely be used in the future for both acute and chronic pain relief.
 The dosage required to achieve pain relief is much smaller than the dosage required to treat depression.
 This makes it affordable to everyone, regardless of their health insurance provider.
 Furthermore, it eliminates the need for dangerous, addictive analgesics.

 In the future, there may be widespread use of ketamine to treat depression.
 It will most likely be commonplace in the most extreme cases, especially where traditional antidepressant methods have failed.
 Furthermore, it will probably become common to relieve the symptoms of depression for the few weeks it takes a traditional drug to take effect.